SciML/DiffEqDocs.jl/docs/src/basics/faq.md

 This means they will adopt the implementation that is given by the array type.
-The in-place algorithms internally utilize Julia's broadcast (with some exceptions due to a Julia bug for now, see [this issue](https://github.com/JuliaDiffEq/OrdinaryDiffEq.jl/issues/106)) and Julia's `A_mul_B!` in-place matrix multiplication function.
+The in-place algorithms internally utilize Julia's broadcast (with some exceptions due to a Julia bug for now, see [this issue](https://github.com/JuliaDiffEq/OrdinaryDiffEq.jl/issues/106)) and Julia's `mul!` in-place matrix multiplication function.
 The out-of-place algorithms utilize standard arithmetical functions.
 Both additionally utilize the user's norm specified via the common interface options and, if a stiff solver, ForwardDiff/DiffEqDiffTools for the Jacobian calculation, and Base linear